vmchale/illiterate/README.md

 ### Manpages

-If install [pandoc](http://pandoc.org/installing.html), manpages will be automatically generated when running the above.
+If you install [pandoc](http://pandoc.org/installing.html), manpages will be automatically generated when running the above.
 You can view them with

 ```bash